-Image: “The Book of Tree” Blackforest Lab Flux Model, Text: ChatGPT, Weird ideas and Master of Prompts: Me, and for 21 more monster check this gallery >>
+Image: “The Book of Tree” Blackforest Lab Flux Model, Text: ChatGPT, Weird ideas and Master of Prompts: Me, and for 21 more monsters check this gallery >>

 In the Land of Misfit Monsters, three unlikely creatures lived side by side, each more monstrous than the next.